PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 executable model.
 There are two primary kinds of Components:  `Mechanisms <Mechanism>` and `Projections <Projection>`.
 For those familiar with block modeling systems, Mechanisms are the "blocks" in PsyNeuLink, and Projections are the "links".
 Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms.
 Projections are used to send information from one Mechanism to another.
+A `Composition
-A `Composition` uses Projections to link Mechanisms together into pathways that can execute a Process, and Processes can be combined into Systems to form networks or circuits that make up a systems-level model.
-A `Scheduler` coordinates the execution of Mechanisms in a Composition, each of which can be assigned one or more pre-specified or customized `Conditions
+<Composition>` uses Projections to link Mechanisms together into pathways that can execute a Process, and Processes
+can be combined into Systems to form networks or circuits that make up a systems-level model.
+A `Scheduler` coordinates the execution of Mechanisms in a Composition, each of which can be assigned one or more pre-specified or customized `Conditions <Condition>`.
-<Condition>`.

 Mechanisms and Projections fall into two broad categories:  ones that *directly transmit and transform* information, taking the inputs to a model and generating its outputs;  and ones that *modulate* the transmission and transformation